 On April 17, 1961, ground breaking ceremonies for the Space Needle are held.
 The most eye-catching and iconic of the structures erected for the 1962 Century 21 Exposition (Seattle World's Fair), the Space Needle will be 605 feet high in a tripod design topped by an observation deck and a revolving restaurant that will turn 360 degrees an hour.
 Upon opening in April 1962 it will be the tallest structure in the city, 86 feet taller than the Smith Tower.

 The major investors in the private venture to build the Space Needle were Bagley Wright (1924-2011), Ned Skinner, Norton Clapp, John Graham, the architect, and Howard S. Wright Construction, the main contractor.
 They had just one year and four days to construct the Space Needle before the April 21, 1962, opening of the World's Fair.

 Earthquake Resistant, Gale Tolerant

-According to the construction firm (Howard S. Wright Construction Co.), the foundation of the Space Needle consists of 5,850 tons of concrete and steel, resting on a 30-foot foundation, with the center of gravity just above ground level.
-The firm states that, "Its earthquake resistance is twice that required by code, and its wind resistance allows it to tolerate gales over 150 miles per hour" (Wright Construction Co.).
+According to the construction firm (Howard S. Wright Construction Co.), the foundation of the Space Needle consisted of 5,850 tons of concrete and steel, resting on a 30-foot foundation, with the center of gravity just above ground level.
+The firm stated that, "Its earthquake resistance is twice that required by code, and its wind resistance allows it to tolerate gales over 150 miles per hour" (Wright Construction Co.).

 The Space Needle was designated a historic landmark on April 19, 1999.